arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 0 & 0 & 0 & 1 \\
 \end{bmatrix}.
 $$
-The exact matrix formulation is not so important, because when implemented the $x$ and $y$.
+There are actually many different types of parallel projections The exact matrix formulation is not so important , because $x$ and $y$ are not changed when parallels  be retrieved.

 #### Canonical View Volume